microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 6. All the routes are iterated over and if a selector function is triggered, then the corresponding route handler is executed.
 7. If no route is triggered, the incomming activity is a message, and the AI module is configured, then it is invoked by calling the `AI.run()` method.
 8. The `AfterTurnAsync` activity handler is executed.
 If it return true, save turn state to storage.

+> Note: _End the turn_ means that the main method has terminated execution and so the application has completed processing the incomming activity.

 > Note: To learn about what a *turn* is, see [TURNS](TURNS.md).